 Description

 John sees Jesus standing on Mount Zion with the 144,000, and an angel proclaiming the Gospel to every nation, tribe, language and people.
-He later sees Jesus coming on the clouds, the rapture of believers, and the judgment of the wicked.
+He later sees Jesus seated on a cloud, and he and two areas use sickles to reap the earth's harvest.

 Commentary

 Chapter 14 continues the 'parenthetical section' of chapters 12 to 14.
 These three chapters fit between the seventh trumpet of chapter 11 and the seven bowls that start in chapter 15.
-It is as though the camera has zoomed out to give us a wider perspective of things happening in the early part of the Great Tribulation.
+It is as though the camera has zoomed out to give us a wider perspective of things happening during the Great Tribulation.
 In chapter 13, we saw the rise of the Antichrist and the False Prophet, portrayed metaphorically as two beasts arising out of the sea and out of the earth, respectively.
+One of the challenges in interpreting this section is to understand where the events it describes fit in relation to the chronological sections with the seven seals, trumpets and bowls.

 Jesus with the 144,000 on Mount Zion (v1-5)